zacgeis/rust-avl/README.md

 specific structure, I chose to implement an AVL-like tree.
 The implementation is somewhat basic, but it does support `insert`, `contains`, and `delete` all with self-balancing.

-See the tests cases for example usage and more details.
+See the test cases for example usage and more details.

 This is entirely a toy implementation and should not be used in any real setting.
 Various aspects are non-optimal: